 capability of competitive systems.

-Silent Falcon has completed developmental flight test, and validated initial performance estimates.
+Silent Falcon began initial customer deliveries in 2015.
 The combination of remarkable persistence, payload and reduced acquisition and operating cost over similar-sized systems gives the Silent Falcon a significant advantage over competitors.
-Low rate initial production has commenced and customer deliveries are underway.

 Li-Ion batteries, thin film photo-voltaics, advanced efficient propulsion system